jlacko/RCzechia/cran-comments.md

 There are no downstream dependencies.

 ## CRAN checks
-This bugfix release is expected to resolve the issue with v1.6.2 on CRAN Solaris and oldrel Mac OS builds.
-These seem to be caused by oldish PROJ version.
+This release is expected to resolve the two warnings / errors on´ rebuilding vignette output.

-It has been tested with PROJ 4.9.3 (the patched-solaris and oldrel-macos use PROJ 5.2.0).